 Yes, you can use evaporated milk as a substitute for fresh milk.
 The ratio is 1:1.
 For 1 cup of milk for your gravy, use 1 cup of evaporated milk.
 It will have a slightly sweeter flavor and texture than fresh milk.

-You can use water, beef broth, or chicken broth.
-Depending on the flavor you are going for, any of these can work well in place of milk.
-For a richer flavor, you can also try using heavy cream.
+Instead of milk for gravy, you can use water, vegetable broth, beef broth, or chicken broth.
+For a richer flavor, you can use heavy cream.

 Equipment